FenixEdu/fenixedu-commons/README.md

-ist-dsi-commons
+fenixedu-commons
 ===============

-Toolkit for DSI projects
+Toolkit for FenixEdu projects